 Abstract

-A UK research group with expertise in Internet of Things, and human computer interaction for the disables is looking for partners for a 2Seas InterReg project.
+A UK research group with expertise in Internet of Things (IoT), and human computer interaction for the disabled is looking for partners for a 2Seas/InterReg project.
 The project aims to identify how the Internet of Things technology can create a Smart Home that improves the quality of life for the elderly and infirm.

 Description

-Within Europe, there is a large rise in the proportion of retired and elderly people in the 2 Seas region, as they tend to prefer living in the countryside and/or along the coast.
-A consequence of aging however, tends to lead to a decreased mobility and with care home provision being expensive and limited there is a growing number of pensioners staying in their own homes supported by home help.
-Indeed many of these pensioners become essentially more housebound as they grow older and more infirm.
+As people are living longer there has been a large rise in the proportion of elderly people living in the 2 Seas region, as people prefer to retire to the countryside and/or along the coast.
+A reality of aging is decreased mobility.
+As care home provision is very expensive there is an emphasis on pensioners staying in their own homes supported by home help as this can be more cost efficient.
+Unfortunately, quality of life deteriorates for ‘stay at home’ pensioner as many become essentially more housebound as they grow older and more infirm.
+A second consequence of being housebound is loneliness, which is another important issue that needs addressing.

-These people have often not grown up with technology and are therefore less likely to embrace it like the younger generations do, but from a physical perspective they are often less able to interact with such technology that requires high precision touch control, good vision, etc. While, recent developments in the area of Internet of Things has meant that more and more devices can talk to one another, as these technologies are not readily accessible to the elderly it often means they often feel lonely and not connected at all, while they may not be able to get out of the house and/or perform their own house-hold chores to keep themselves busy.
+This project proposes turning an elderly person’s home into a ‘Smart Homes for the Elderly’ (SHE).
+‘Internet of Things’ devices will be used to facilitate remote control and a level of automation to assist the infirm.
+SHE will also facilitate communications with third party care providers, for remote monitoring plus offer dedicated ‘social networking’ activities for those housebound to combat loneliness.

-Ensuring a suitable interconnectivity of devices and homes for the elderly would allow them to communicate with people being located anywhere much easier, but the use of suitable automation could also alleviate the tasks that people may no longer be able to perform and/or that otherwise need to be performed by care takers.
-Even the ability to have a direct link with a care taker facility who remotely controls e.g. the settings of a microwave could provide substantial benefits.
-While a lot of the technology to deliver such automation and/or remote communication is already available, only a limited set of it is adapted to an elderly population and it then often only focuses on people with a particular disease.
+The elderly have not grown up with technology and are therefore less likely to embrace it like the younger generations.
+Additionally, they are less able to interact with such technology that requires high precision touch control, good vision, etc. due to their deteriorating physical health.
+As such a key challenge of this project will be to develop an appropriate physical interface for SHE.

 Therefore, the objectives of the project would be to:

-Review IoT technology and identify their suitability towards use in this context, as well as the required adjustments that need to be made to make it suitable.
+Review the ‘state of the art’ of IoT technology and identify appropriate systems towards use in SHE, which includes development of a suitable interface.

 Create a number of candidate homes where this technology is installed and tried “in situ” to learn about its suitability and benefits to all stakeholders (users, family, care takers, etc.).